 Hi!
 My name is Stacey Williams and I'm a N.C.
 Pre-Kindergarten teacher at Ashe Early Learning Center.
-This will be my 12th year teaching Pre-K. I graduated from Appalachian State University in 2006.
-After graduation, I worked at a child care center in Watauga county as a Community Based Rehabilitative Service provider.
+This will be my 13th year teaching Pre-K. I graduated from Appalachian State University in 2006.
+After graduation, I worked at a child care center in Watauga County as a Community Based Rehabilitative Service provider.
 Next, I taught Pre-K for Wilkes County Schools.
 I was there from 2007-2012.
 In 2012, I happily accepted a position with Ashe County Schools Pre-K program.
-I am an Ashe County native and look forward to the 2018-2019 school year for exciting exploration and learning with our youngest learners!
-Aside from teaching, I love being outdoors, traveling, spending time with family and friends, reading, Netflix, and being active with my church!
+From 2012-2017, I served the Ashe Early Learning Center Developmental Day classroom managing and serving Individualized Education Plans for children with special needs.
+This classroom served children with and without special needs.
+I am an Ashe County native, and look forward to the 2019-2020 school year for exciting exploration and learning with our youngest learners!
+Aside from teaching, I love being outdoors, hiking, traveling, sports, spending time with family and friends, reading, Netflix, and being active with my church!
 Let's work together to make it a great school year!

 What does our day look like?

 7:30-8:15 Children arrive/ Open centers

 8:45-9:45 Open centers/ Small groups

 (During inclement weather or weather advisories, this gross motor time will be in the gym)